Tariq Castro-Fields

-Tariq Quinton Castro-Fields (born January 14, 1999) is an American football cornerback for the Washington Commanders of the National Football League (NFL).
-He played college football at Penn State.
-Castro-Fields was drafted by the San Francisco 49ers in the sixth round of the 2022 NFL Draft, but was released prior to start of the season and was claimed off waivers by Washington.
+Tariq Quinton Castro-Fields (born January 14, 1999) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
+He was rated a four-star recruit and played college football for the Penn State Nittany Lions after considering offers from Maryland and Alabama.
+He was selected by the San Francisco 49ers in the sixth round of the 2022 NFL draft.
+Castro-Fields has also played for the Washington Commanders, Carolina Panthers, and Philadelphia Eagles.

-Early life and high school career
+Early life

-Castro-Fields grew up in Upper Marlboro, Maryland and attended the Riverdale Baptist School.
-Castro-Fields was rated a four-star recruit and committed to play college football at Penn State after considering offers from Maryland and Alabama.
+Castro-Fields was born on January 14, 1999, in Alexandria, Virginia, to a mother of Filipino descent and a father of African American descent.
+He grew up in Upper Marlboro, Maryland, and attended the Riverdale Baptist School.

 College career

 Castro-Fields played in 12 games as a freshman and finished the season with 10 total tackles, three passes broken up, and one interception.
 As a junior, Castro-Fields had 52 tackles and led the team with two interceptions and eight passes broken up.
 He played in three games during Penn State's COVID-19-shortened 2020 season, missing the rest due to injury.
 Castro-Fields decided to utilize the extra year of eligibility granted to college athletes who played in the 2020 season due to the COVID-19 pandemic and return to Penn State for a fifth season.